 I own this rope myself, and for what you get, it’s the best value in a jumping rope for what you get.
-Personally I do prefer the slightly slower, non-90 degree connector found in something like the TKO or AM PRO ropes, or better yet, the expensive Buddy Lee Rope Master, but the AM PRO are not found in the US, and the Buddy Lee is 5 times the cost, so for lack of better alternatives, I give the Boxer Jump rope the nod here for value and performance.
+Personally I do prefer the slightly slower, non-90 degree connector found in something like the TKO or AM PRO ropes, or better yet, the expensive Buddy Lee Rope Master, but the AM PRO is not found in the US, and the Buddy Lee is 5 times the cost, so for lack of better alternatives, I give the Boxer Jump rope the nod here for value and performance.

 Note: my one complaint here is that the handles are a bit on the shorter side and they are made from cheap plastic that can break easily if you drop it on concrete.
 After about 3 months of use, I dropped my handles on the ground during a rope session and about 1/3 of an inch of the plastic came off, pretty much rendering my rope hard to use.
 Regardless of the low quality plastic handles, I still can’t argue against the $7 price you pay and still recommend this rope.

 My favorite jump rope and pure joy to use.
 Great for speed work and tricks, or just casual fitness.
 The swivel bearing connections make for silky smooth rope rotations and, if you go for it, super speed.
 Expensive, but the last rope you’ll ever buy.